orthonormalremy/dotfiles/README.md

 #### 1. Install Nix

-Check your init system:
+Check your init system to determine which installer to use:

 ```bash
 ps -p 1 -o comm=
 ```

 If your system uses systemd, install with the [Determinate Nix installer](https://zero-to-nix.com/start/install/):
-* Advantages: [flakes](https://zero-to-nix.com/concepts/flakes) and [unified CLI](https://zero-to-nix.com/concepts/nix/#unified-cli) enabled by default; [other features](https://github.com/DeterminateSystems/nix-installer/blob/main/README.md#features)

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
 ```

-> `exit` and open a new shell to refresh your environment
+> **Note:** Advantages of the Determinate Systems installer over the official one: (1) [flakes](https://zero-to-nix.com/concepts/flakes) and [unified CLI](https://zero-to-nix.com/concepts/nix/#unified-cli) enabled by default and (2) these [other features](https://github.com/DeterminateSystems/nix-installer/blob/main/README.md#features)

 If your system does not use systemd, perform a [single-user installation](https://nixos.org/download/#nix-install-linux):